stephen-hlx/overcooked/README.md

 Overcooked requires the system to be verified be implemented in a certain way in order for it to work effectively.
 You will need:
 - an in-memory implementation of each of the actors in the system
-- an implementation to extract the local state of each actors
+- an implementation to extract the local state of each actor
 - an implementation to reconstruct the actors using their local states
 - specifications of the actions that are going to take place between these actors